Hochschule für Musik Hanns Eisler Berlin: History

 After the foundation of the German Democratic Republic (GDR), all music schools and the only music college in Berlin were situated in the west of Berlin.
 Hence the GDR Ministry for Education decided to establish a music college in the east sector.
 On 1 October 1950 the Deutsche Hochschule für Musik was founded.
 Professor Georg Knepler was the first director of the school.
 The teaching staff included Rudolph Wagner-Régeny and Hanns Eisler (composition), Helmut Koch (conducting), Helma Prechter, Arno Schellenberg (voice), Carl Adolf Martiensse, Grete Herwig (piano), Gustav Havemann, Wilhelm Martens (violin), Bernhard Günther (cello), Werner Buchholz (viola) and Ewald Koch (clarinet).

 Since 1964 the conservatoire has been named Hochschule für Musik Hanns Eisler Berlin.
 In 1950 a special school for music was founded.
 The conservatory built up a partnership with the Carl Philipp Emanuel Bach Schule.

 In 1953 the program of opera and musical theatre stage direction was established, as two students were interested in this subject.
 Thus the conservatory became one of the first schools in Europe to have a program of that kind.

 The state of Berlin following the 1990 German reunification took over the conservatory.
 Today it is under the jurisdiction of the Senate department of science, research and the arts.

+Departments and Institutes

+Overview

+The conservatory consists of four departments and three institutes, which are maintained together with the Berlin University of the Arts.
+In addition, there is cooperation with the Berlin Career College (formerly: Central Institute for Continuing Education) in the field of subject-specific and interdisciplinary further and continuing education.
+Students and alumni of the conservatory also have the opportunity to take part in the offerings of the Career & Transfer Service Center of the Berlin University of the Arts (CTC).

+The programmes offered in the winter semester 2025/26 included: Singing, Music theatre directing, Production dramaturgy for music theatre, Lied interpretation for pianists, String instruments, Harp, Guitar, Wind instruments, Percussion, Choral and orchestral conducting, Collaborative piano/accompaniment, Piano, Composition, Historical and Contemporary Counterpoint/Harmonic Theory, Electroacoustic Music and Chamber Music.